 What are business operations?

-To define business operations, we’ll go through the many essential company needs it accomplishes.
-From managing employee specialization and communication to ensuring compliance with key company policies and variables, it can be hard to fit all of the different roles of business operations under a single umbrella.
-These five key components of business operations show just how wide-ranging and also essential the field of business operations is to a business.
+From managing employee communication to ensuring compliance with key company policies and variables, it’s hard to fit all the roles of business operations under a single umbrella.

 Assigning roles and responsibilities

 A role in business operations is like playing point guard on a basketball court.
 Business operations specialists delegate and distribute roles and responsibilities to other members of their team.
-When hiring new employees, it becomes clear that different candidates have different skill sets.
-Business operations encompasses both selecting the right candidates and making sure their individual roles within the company best suit their strengths.
+When hiring new employees, it becomes clear that each candidate has a different skill set.
+Business operations encompass selecting suitable candidates and ensuring their individual roles within the company best suit their strengths.

 It's one thing to have a company with top-tier talent.
-However, it's another to make sure that this talent is fitting into roles that maximize their ability to excel.
-Business operations is the funnel through which roles and responsibilities are delegated to the right employees for the jobs.
+However, it's another to ensure that this talent fits into roles that maximize their ability to excel.
+Business operations are the funnel through which roles and responsibilities are delegated to the right employees for the jobs.

-While the assignment of these roles and responsibilities may be specialized and distinct, business operations also includes making sure that specialization within a company doesn't compromise any qualities of a company's ability to function as a unit.
+While the assignment of these roles and responsibilities may be specialized and distinct, business operations also include ensuring that specialization doesn't compromise any qualities of a company's ability to function as a unit.

-A key aspect of any company's ability to function is how its employees communicate internally, from the c-suite, to its sales team, to its interns.
-Business operations facilitates this communication and in turn builds a community from a company's employees.
+A pivotal aspect of any company's ability to function is how its employees communicate internally, from the c-suite to its sales team and interns.
+Business operations facilitate this communication and, in turn, build a community for a company's employees.

-Maintaining effective relationships with coworkers, from internal communication software, to emails, to establishing the overarching processes through which different teams communicate with each other, is essential to a business of many individuals functioning as a unit.
-Business operations takes hold of facilitating effective conversation within a company to produce a positive result.
+Maintaining effective relationships with coworkers is essential to a business where many individuals function as a unit.
+From using internal communication software to email management solutions, business operations promote effective conversation within a company to produce a positive result.

-Business operations is concerned with finding the right balance of cost with the necessary type and quantity of equipment and technology for a business to perform its best.
-Performance, in this case, is both in producing a product and making money doing so.
-A business can have great engineers, product managers, and salespeople, but they cannot function well together without a well-constructed business operations plan.
+Business operations are concerned with finding an appropriate balance of cost and technology to deliver the best performance.
+Performance, in this case, is both in producing a product and making money.
+A business can have great engineers, product managers, and salespeople but can only function well with a well-constructed business operations plan.

 Roadmapping a plan